There have been two waves of riots in the U.S. and a third wave might just take things to a whole new level.

 Protesters are usually from the lower classes and some of them hate people who are doing better than them financially.

 To blend in, remove ALL accessories (watches, tie clip, hats, and ties) and don’t forget to ditch your sport coat or blazer and, if possible, put a t-shirt, sweatshirt or something more casual on.
+Basically, you want to blend in by looking like the average of the people around you, wherever you are.
+Do this by understanding gray man theory.

 Loose the brief case or ditch the purse — one way to do both is to include a black pillow case in whatever designer bag you might be carrying.
 Transfer the contents into the pillow case and hopefully your contents will make it out of the riot ok.